Article in Product Design UX UI category.

 Over the years, the popularity of paid iOS apps has waned, when it once accounted for 74% of apps in the 2008 App Store.
 Now, 90% of the 2.2 million apps on the App Store are free.
 Meanwhile, the Google Play Store has begun to see increased rates of purchased apps, thanks to a streamlined buying process that includes pre-paid credits and gift cards.
 The number of paid Android apps has remained at about 31%.

 Although iPhone users have historically spent more on apps than Android consumers, recent trends indicate that this gap is narrowing.
 Where apps have once been a key differentiator between the operating systems, user satisfaction on both iOS and Android is now leveling to an equal plane.
 The creation of apps has helped to shape and in turn characterize the user experience on both platforms.
 As the app marketplace matures, we'll be watching to see how this will be reflected in future buying habits of users on iOS and Android.

-- 78% of apps in App Store are free
+- 90% of the 2.2 million apps on the App Store are free

-- Apple apps make 75% more money than Android apps
+- iOS apps earn 64% more than Android

 - Apple users continue to spend twice as much money on apps as Android users